Korean Studies, Level 2.

 KARSI: WHERE SERIOUS KOREAN STUDIES BEGINS

 We reject cultural tourism masquerading as scholarship.
-No temple tours.
-No kimchi-making lessons.
-No fan service disguised as academic analysis.
+You’ve already done the palace tours.
+You don’t need any more kimchi-making lessons.
+And fan service disguised as academic analysis isn’t what you want.

 KARSI transforms Korean culture consumers into Korean studies specialists.